 Use Easier Days to allow yourself more calories for the weekend.
 Your target will adjust across the week to compensate – it will decrease on weekdays to allow for greater flexibility at the weekends.

-In the App: tap on the green menu button in the top right of your diary > 'Diary Preferences' > 'Easier Days'.
+In the App: tap on the blue menu button in the top right of your diary > 'Diary Preferences' > 'Easier Days'.

 On the website: click the 'Settings' click above your diary > 'Set an easier calorie target for certain days'.